broadinstitute/wfl/docs/md/source.md

 When you `start` the workload, the `Terra DataRepo` source will start looking for new/updated rows from that instant.

+!!! note
+    `Terra DataRepo` source only polls for new rows every 20 minutes to reduce the chances of dataset lock collision and creating many low-cardinality snapshots.

+    This is a longer cadence than the parent workload update loop, which runs every 20 seconds.

 When you `stop` the workload, the `Terra DataRepo` source will stop looking for new/updated rows from that instant.
 All pending snapshots may continue to be processed by a later workload stage.